scalableinternetservices/ucsb_website/_slide_src/02_http_and_html.md

 `id`: A unique identifier that makes it easy to find one element in the DOM

-`class`: Multiple classes can be assigned to DOM elements, and the same class can be applied to multiple dom elements (many-to-many relationship).
+`class`: Multiple classes can be assigned to DOM elements, and the same class can be applied to multiple DOM elements (many-to-many relationship).

     !html
     <span class="alert,loud" id="flash_message">Error.</span>

-DOM IDs and classes are very useful for applying CSS, and adding javascript callback hooks to elements on the page.
+DOM IDs and classes are very useful for applying CSS, and adding JavaScript callback hooks to elements on the page.

 ---